Kentucky lawmakers review final bills before ending session

 The bipartisan proposal started out as a House bill but was attached to a Senate bill — a common practice in the final days of a session to get proposals over the finish line.
 The original House bill's lead sponsors were Democratic Rep. McKenzie Cantrell and Republican Rep. Kimberly Poore Moser.

-The legislature's Republican supermajorities had already cemented passage of their priorities when they voted Wednesday to override a series of vetoes issued by Beshear.
+The House gave final passage to the bill allowing students to receive excused absences from school for mental health reasons.
+Supporters said the legislation signals the importance of mental health with the goal of removing the stigma of discussing the matter.

+Democratic Rep. Lisa Willner called it a “big win” for students, saying it will result in "elevating conversations about mental health.”

-Republicans pushed through measures — over the governor's objections — to allow charter schools to be introduced and funded, tighten rules for public assistance and revamp the state’s tax code, with the goal of gradually phasing out state individual income taxes.
+Lawmakers wrapped up work on many of the session's highest-profile bills Wednesday, when Republicans pushed through measures over the governor's objections.
+Those measures will allow charter schools to be introduced and funded, tighten rules for public assistance and revamp the state’s tax code, with the goal of gradually phasing out state individual income taxes.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.